jazz-cloud/Project1/README.md

 - Summarised conclusions

 ## Questions asked
-1.Do countries with higher Hospital Beds per Thousand are expected to have fewer Total Covid Deaths?
+1.)
+Do countries with higher Hospital Beds per Thousand are expected to have fewer Total Covid Deaths?

-2.As a country’s median age increases, so will the number of Covid 19 deaths.
+2.)
+As a country’s median age increases, so will the number of Covid 19 deaths.

-3.Total Deaths will be lower in countries with higher GDP.
+3.)
+Total Deaths will be lower in countries with higher GDP.

-4.Total Deaths as a percentage of Covid cases will decrease in countries with higher GDP.
+4.)
+Total Deaths as a percentage of Covid cases will decrease in countries with higher GDP.

 ## Author & Contributor List
 * Jazz